Multiple skin lesions. No CNS complaints at present. No positive familial history.

-Neurocutaneous melanosis is a rare nonfamilial syndrome characterized with giant and/or multiple congenial melanocytic nevi of skin and melanocytic tumours in leptomemimges of central nervous system.
+Neurocutaneous melanosis is a rare nonfamilial syndrome characterized with giant and/or multiple congenial melanocytic nevi of skin and melanocytic tumors in leptomemimges of central nervous system.

 It is thought to be neurocristopathy caused by neural crest aberration during early embryonic development.